 When visiting Edgerton, you definitely need to check out the golf course.
 It’s a beautiful nine-hole course and we call it the Jewel in the Woods.
 One unique thing about the golf course is that it’s technically in a grazing pasture, so you have to dodge cows during your round.
 I don’t know where else you’re going to get that!

-Some of the best camping in the region include the Edgerton Golf Course, which is situated in a grazing pasture lease, so you get to spend the night with cows.
+Some of the best camping in the region include the Edgerton Golf Course, situated in a grazing pasture lease, so you can spend the night with cows.
 There’s also a great little campground in Edgerton and the Arm Lake Campground is a gorgeous, little site set on Arm Lake.

 The Edgerton Museum is definitely a very special place to visit.
 We call it the Teacups to Tractors Museum because they literally have everything from antique teacups to tractors.
 It’s full of history, including the Hugo Viewager photograph collection.
 Hugo Viewager was a German man who lived in the area and he was a pioneer in autochrome pictures.
 He took some of the only colour pictures of the Northwest Mounted Police.